-There are several hiking routes around Skaftafell, Vatnajokull National Park, and each has it’s own appeal.
+There are several hiking routes around Skaftafell in the Vatnajokull National Park of Iceland, and each has it’s own appeal.
 In Skaftafell you are guaranteed to have a memorable hike, and here are some of our favorite routes.

 It’s likely you might miss Skaftafell on your way to Jökulsárlón , but we want to convince you that it’s well worth your time to make a pit stop there for a day or so.
 It is an impressive sight, a mountain surrounded on one hand by magnificent glaciers, and on the other by vast black sands.
 These sandy wastelands, created by regular flooding from the glaciers, make Skaftafell even more attractive, as it is surprisingly fertile–home to natural birch forests, many birds and arctic foxes.